StefanoMammola/Subterranean-ecosystem-services/README.md

 # R scripts and data to reproduce the analyses in:

 Mammola S., et al. (2025).
 Subterranean environments contribute to three-quarters of classified ecosystem services.
+Biological reviews, doi: 10.1002/brv.70137

-Biological reviews, in press (preprint available in EcoEvoRxiv, https://doi.org/10.32942/X2JM0S).
+(Note that a preprint version is also available in EcoEvoRxiv, https://doi.org/10.32942/X2JM0S).

 The folder contains all scripts and data to reproduce the analysis.